Sean-Toroghi/SruvivalAnalysis/MyNotes.md

-**Module 2 — Non-parametric methods**: Kaplan-Meier and Nelson-Aalen estimators, the log-rank test for group comparisons, and Python code using `lifelines`.

 **Module 3 — Semi-parametric & parametric models**: The Cox proportional hazards model in depth — partial likelihood, the PH assumption, how to test and fix violations — plus Weibull, exponential, and AFT parametric families with full Python examples.